Projects

 Syncytia_IMG.png

 Multinucleated cells form by cell-cell fusion or division without cytokinesis.
 Such ‘syncytia’ are critical to development, comprise much of the human body, and are hijacked by viruses to escape the immune response.
-One particularly relevant example is skeletal muscle, which features unique condensates, displays exquisite patterning, and falls apart in disease (‘myopathies’).
-The mechanistic basis for untreatable myopathies is unknown but could result from failures in patterning (e.g., centronuclear myopathies).
+A prominent example is skeletal muscle, whose fibers feature cell type-specific condensates, displays exquisite patterning, and degenerate in disease (‘myopathies’).
+The mechanistic basis for untreatable myopathies is unknown but could result from failures in patterning and rejuvenation.
 We envision that node and cap gradients are central to all-or-none signaling pathways in differentiated cells, forming Turing patterns.

 BLIP_IMG.png

 New methods and unexpected collaborations are what drives great scientific discoveries.
-To this end, we have developed optogenetic tools based on blue light-dependent oligomerization to bring order to chaotic molecular networks.
+To this end, we have developed optogenetic tools to bring order to chaotic molecular networks.
 These tools not only allow rigorous testing of phase transition hypotheses in living cells, but also have predictive power for cellular biology beyond condensates., with broad applicability for diverse questions (from signaling to enzymatic reactions; development to disease; cancer to neurodegeneration).
-Specifically, our condensate-based assays can be applied to any system in which a crosslink (e.g., protein-protein interaction) is available, allowing unprecedented spatiotemporal control over protein-protein interactions and signaling pathways in living systems.
+Specifically, our condensate-based assays can be applied to any system in which a crosslink (e.g., protein-protein interaction) is available, allowing unprecedented spatiotemporal control over molecular interactions and signaling pathways in living systems.

 We have developed synthetic optogenetic platforms to